Diceycle/Arknights-Material-Planner/README.md

 * Set up all the upgrades you are planning.
 Choose the operator, the Upgrade and the Materials.
 Include or exclude the Materials from the calculated total with the checkbox on the right.
 * Add the materials yourself or automatically download the Material list from Gamepress.
-    * Note: The Skill Rank 7 Upgrade only looks for Tier 3 and higher Materials on Gamepress.
 * Delete or reorder the different upgrades to your liking.
 * You can manually remove materials by right clicking them.